 - You start to vomit.

 - You have questions or concerns about your condition or care.

-- You may need medicine or a fiber supplement to help decrease constipation.
-These work by making your bowel movement softer.
+- Medicine or a fiber supplement may help make your bowel movement softer.
 A laxative may help relax and loosen your intestines to help you have a bowel movement.
 You may also be given medicine to increase fluid in your intestines.
 The fluid may help move bowel movements through your intestines.